Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

     allMeals["meals"]?.append(["name": meal.name, "rating": meal.rating])
 }
 ```
-3. Render the template and add it to your response.
+3. Render the template and add it to your `response`.
 Add the following line above `next()`:
 ```swift
 try response.render("FoodTemplate.stencil", context: allMeals).end()
 ```
-This will render the `FoodTemplate.stencil` file using "allMeals" to embed variables from the code.
+This will render the `FoodTemplate.stencil` file using `allMeals` to embed variables from the code.

-4. Your completed `foodtracker` route should now look as follows:
+4. Your completed "/foodtracker" route should now look as follows:
 ```swift
 router.get("/foodtracker") { request, response, next in
     let meals: [Meal] = self.mealStore.map({ $0.value })